emory-cs-infovis-master/proj-milestone2/README.md

 [20%] Description of related projects or papers

+### Formatting:
+For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.

 ### Resources:
 1: Cohn, M. (2004).
 User stories applied: For agile software development.
 Addison-Wesley Professional.